nemes05/file-converter/readme.md

 # Legacy tool

-Theres a legacy folder with a a script that doesn't include UI.
+There's a legacy folder with a a script that doesn't include UI.
 All the files will be converted to PDF in the same folder if you run that script.